jmadinlab/habtools-workshop/habtools-workshop.md

 ### Objectives

-1. Generate a digital elevation model (DEM) and an orthomosaic.
+1. Generate a digital elevation model (DEM), an orthomosaic, and optionally a 3d mesh for printing.
 2. Calculate three geometric measures (rugosity, fractal dimension and height range) and explore the relationships among them.
-3. Think about reef features that could be annotated or measured over your orthomosaic, especially those you believe to be related to habitat complexity.
-Examples include, larval settlement, species richness, territorial grazer density, fish size structure, spatial clustering of primary producers, etc.
+3. Think about reef features that could be annotated or measured using the orthomosaic, especially those you believe to be related to habitat complexity.
+Examples include, larval settlement, species richness, territorial grazer density, fish size structure, spatial clustering of primary producers, and so on.

 ### Gear list

-- Camera, charged
+- Camera, charged.
-- Three scale markers (6 targets)
+- Three scale markers (6 targets).
-- A compass (often found in phones)
+- A compass (often found in phones).
-- GPS (often found in phones)
+- GPS (often found in phones).
-- Depth gauge for depths at markers
+- Depth gauge for depths at markers.
-- Transect tape for measuring between scale markers
+- Transect tape for measuring between scale markers.
-- Slate for notes (e.g., GPS, depths)
+- Slate for notes (e.g., GPS, depths).

 ### Fieldwork